Penalized present value: Method

-Therefore, given that we are risk-averse, we weight more the worst case than the most favorable one.
-Obviously other weights could be applied.
+Therefore, given that we are risk-averse, we weight more the worst case than the most favorable one; other weights could be applied.

 According to this criterion, the decision maker will look for investments with positive PPVs, and if a choice is needed, he or she will choose the investment with the highest PPV.

 Derivation

 A reasonable derivation of the PPV is the PIRR (Penalized Internal Rate of Return), which can be useful, among other things, to measure the performance of an investment fund or an investment portfolio.
 Assuming that μIRR and σIRR are, respectively, the mean and the standard deviation of the Internal Rate of Return (IRR), and following the reasoning above we will have:

 Now calling r0 the risk-free rate, μ* the average return of the market portfolio and σ* its standard deviation, we can do:

 which is the value of the Sharpe ratio of the market portfolio (premium per unit of risk σ asked by the market).
 So we can do:

 This would be the linear version of the well-known Sharpe ratio.